redwoodjs/redwood/docs/docs/cli-commands.md

 ### setup mailer

-This command adds the nessecary packages and files to get started using the redwood mailer.
-By default it also creates an example mail template which can be prevented with the `--skip-examples` flag.
+This command adds the necessary packages and files to get started using the RedwoodJS mailer.
+By default it also creates an example mail template which can be skipped with the `--skip-examples` flag.

 ```
 yarn redwood setup mailer